Skill Demand Index

 The median required depth is L3.
 Most roles expect intermediate competency — independent work without supervision.

-The most common pairings are Data Analysis, SQL, Bachelor's Degree, Power BI, Communication Skills.
+The most common pairings are Data Analysis, Bachelor's Degree, SQL, Communication Skills, Agile Methodologies.
 Strengthening these alongside Business Analysis improves your fit across more positions.

-Top roles: Data Analysis, Other, Project Management, Finance.
-Data Analysis positions have the highest demand at 71% of all Business Analysis jobs.
+Top roles: Data Analysis, Other, Software Engineering, Data Science / ML.
+Data Analysis positions have the highest demand at 75% of all Business Analysis jobs.

 L1→L2: online courses and personal projects.
 L2→L3: daily professional use and shipped work.
 L3→L4: mentoring others and optimizing processes.
 L4→L5: architecture decisions, open source contributions, or published work.